 As Table 2. shows, there are more PTA in the central urban core CSA #7, which includes the Downtown, Old Town, Samish, and Fountain Urban Villages, than in other parts of the City.
-This is due to the high degree of completeness of pedestrian (94%) and bicycle networks (51%) and the prevalence of high-frequency transit routes (1,088 PTA) running through the core to the downtown WTA transit hub.
+This is due to the high degree of completeness of pedestrian (94%) and bicycle networks (77%) and the prevalence of high-frequency transit routes (1,088 PTA) running through the core to the downtown WTA transit hub.
 The Waterfront District, CSA #6, has the fewest PTA with no credits given for pedestrian, bicycle, or transit facilities and services.
-The newly annexed King Mountain Neighborhood, CSA #15, has the next fewest PTA because while there are several major arterials available, it is primarily low density residential development lacking in sidewalks and bicycle lanes, with minimal WTA transit service.
+While a Waterfront District Master Plan is in the planning process, person trip credits will not be awarded to the Waterfront District until new arterials, sidewalks, bicycle lanes, and transit service are in place.
+The newly annexed King Mountain Neighborhood, CSA #15, has the next fewest PTA because while there are several major arterials available, it is primarily low density residential development lacking in sidewalks, bicycle lanes, and multi-use trail corridors, with minimal WTA transit service.

-Recommendations for Future Enhancements
+Recommendations for 2012 TRAC